 Activities: The island boasts the Aqua Soul Spa for a little pampering but the majority of activities on Heron Island involve animal encounters, from the unforgettable Turtle laying and hatching to whale watching, bird watching, fishing, snorkelling or diving at one of the many reefs right on your doorstep, you can even hire a kayak and check out the many varieties of rays frequenting the nearby sandy cays.

 Guests will enjoy the Sunset cruise with some wine and cheese or the semi-submersible submarine ‘I-Spy’ tour.
-Home to the University of Queensland Research Station, the island hosts a number or guided walks and education tours with marine biologists and specialist to educate you as well as a Junior Ranger program for kids 7 to 12.
+Home to the University of Queensland Research Station, the island hosts a number of guided walks and education tours with marine biologists and specialists to educate you as well as a Junior Ranger program for kids 7 to 12.

 Dining: Heron Island offers a lounge, bar and restaurant for a relaxed dining experience with captivating views and selection of local entertainment, pool tables and a giant chess board.